Sukhrobjon/single-tab/README.md

 # Project Title

 One Tab - Go back to your open tabs in a second.
-Ypu dont have to spend to switching them without knowing which one is which
+You dont have to spend to switching them without knowing which one is which

 ## Getting Started